Jesdah/guitar-emporium/docs/TESTING.md

     1. Click on a image
     2. View a Review
     3. Add to Cart
-        * Message displayes that an item has been added to the customers cart.
+        * Message display that an item has been added to the customers cart.
 5. Go to Cart:
     1. Update quantity
-        * Message displayes that the quantity has been updated to the customers cart.
+        * Message display that the quantity has been updated to the customers cart.
     2. Remove Item
-        * Message displayes that the item has been removed from the customers cart.
+        * Message display that the item has been removed from the customers cart.
     3. Do step 4.1 to 4.3 again
 6. Click "Secure Checkout"
     1. Fill in information